7h3w4lk3r/pyback/README.md

 .
 Enable/disable RDP
 .
 Enable/disable UAC
 .
 Easy session interaction and handling
+.
+Windows persistence using registry entries ( more methods will be added )

 # Installation
-### :warning: the backdoor should be compiled in a system with OS and architecture same as the target :warning:
+#### Note: the backdoor should be compiled in a system with the same OS and architecture as the target.
+DO NOT use wine for windows binary compilation, it wont work.

 ### requirements:
-#### python 2 version 2.7.15 or later
+#### python 2 ,version 2.7.15 or later
 #### VCforPython for windows targets, download from  <a href="https://www.microsoft.com/en-us/download/details.aspx?id=44266"> here </a>
 #### to install pyback simply run the setup.py
-#### pyback will detect your OS type and install the packages accordingly.
-`python setup.py`
+`./setup.py`

 # Usage
-#### after running the setup script, you can either change the configurations manually in lib/setting.py or you can have the config.py script to do it for you.
-`python config.py`

-#### this script will take 3 parameters: ip/dns, port and password for AES encryption.
+#### run the config.py script or edit the lib/setting.py manually.
+`./config.py`

-#### after running the config script you can compile the backdoor however you want. i use pyinstaller.
+#### compile the backdoor however you want. i use pyinstaller.
 ` pyinstaller --onefile --noconsole backdoor.py`

 #### send the backdoor, start the c2 and wait for connections.
-` python cnc.py`
+`./cnc.py`

 # Usage Tips
 .
 DO NOT USE QUOTES in path names, for example use `file name` instead of `"file name"` when changing directories with `cd`